dusanov/legendary-octo-palm-tree/README.md

 # Flight Path Finder

-This app finds the shortest flight path between two airports using three different algorithms: Breadth-First Search (BFS), A* Search, and Dijkstra's algorithm.
+This app finds the shortest flight path between two airports and available flight routes using three different algorithms: Breadth-First Search (BFS), A* Search, and Dijkstra's algorithm.

 ## Starting the App
 To start the app, simply run the following command: